MoustafaaAshraf/MovieTweeting-Recommender-Engine/README.md

 * **all_recommendations** - loops through every user and returns a dictionary of with the key as a user_id and the value as a list of movie recommendations

+### Neighbourhood-based Collaborative Filtering (Item-based)

+Script in file: **4.
+Neighbourhood-based Collaborative Filtering (Content-based).ipynb**

+**Motivation**: In the previous notebook, recommendations was introduced using collaborative filtering.
+However, using this technique there are many users who were left without any recommendations at all.
+Other users were left with fewer than the ten recommendations.

+In order to provide these users with recommendations, **content based** recommendation technique will be used.

+Content based recommendations are a collaboration between items (similarities between items) in order to capture further preference of a user who have rated a relatively small amount of items.

+Because the user is not providing us with enough information about his preferences, we can not link them to another similar user. we take the little amount he has given us and relate it to another similar item like the one they have liked.

+#### Part I: Datasets used breakdown

+A quick check of all the tools we have in our toolbox, and a plan of how we are going to use them.

+#### Part II: Identifying users who still needs recommendations

+The motivation of this notebook is to take care of the users who did not receive enough recommendations. the first step is to identify those users and isolate them (by user_id) from the user who has got full recommendations into **two separate lists**.

+#### Part III: Finding similarities between movies items

+Because similarities between users is not a good indication of taste for some users, as they have not interacted with many content enough, similarities between items/movies is calculated using **matrix dot-product** from movies dataframe.

+#### Part IV: Providing recommendation for users

+Now that we have two matrices that would help us to provide recommendations for all users who have less than 10 recommendations:

+`a.` Matrix where each user has their ratings ordered. (ordered first by user_id, then by rating)

+`b.` Matrix where movies are each axis, and the matrix entries are larger where the two movies are more similar and smaller where the two movies are dissimilar.
+This matrix is a measure of content similarity.

+For each user, we will perform the following:

+    i.
+For each movie, find the movies that are most similar that the user hasn't seen.

+    ii.
+Continue through the available, rated movies until 10 recommendations or until there are no additional movies.

+#### Part V: How Did We Do?

+The aim of this notebook has been achieved,

+`a.` There were 45166 user who still needed recommendations, who have received less than 10 recommendations.

+`b.` Now there 2179 who still need recommendation.